puppetlabs-toy-chest/puppetlabs-git/README.md

 ###Resources

-* `git::config`: Set git global configuration for the user running puppet, or else for the specified `$user`.
+* `git::config`: Set git global configuration for the user running puppet, for the specified `$user` or for the system.

 ###Facts